-First off, decide the size
+First off, decide the size of the finished stuff sack.

 Let's call the finished width W and the finished length L.